 Portugal In The European Union

 At the time it joined the European Community, Portugal’s economy was unique among its continental counterparts.
 It was heavily dependent on tourism receipts and remittances from foreign workers engaged primarily in temporary work in high-income countries such as France.
 It also harbored an anachronistic agricultural sector with small family farms in the north and large collective farms in the south where productivity, despite the country’s natural resources and climate, was a quarter of the European average.
 It’s public sector also substantially exceeded those seen in other Western European countries.

 Beginning in the 1990s, Portuguese governments recognized the highly politicized public enterprise sector as a major obstacle to economic growth and began privatizing many state-controlled firms and liberalizing key areas of the economy.

 Much like other western European countries, the Portuguese economy is now dominated by services.
-Manufacturing also contributes a significant share to the economy, but agriculture is negligible — contributing less than 3% to the the nation’s GDP.
-Large inflows of capital since Portugal’s entry into the EU have fostered and sustained development to the point that Portugal is now classified by the World Bank as an upper middle income economy.
+Manufacturing also contributes a significant share to the economy, but agriculture is negligible — contributing less than 3% of the nation’s GDP.
+Large inflows of capital since Portugal’s entry into the EU have fostered and sustained development to the point that Portugal is now classified by the World Bank as an upper-middle-income economy.

 Portugal’s Economic Forecast

 Portugal showed strong economic growth in 2015 but has faced some headwinds more recently.
 Beginning in the third quarter of 2014, the economy began expanding at a rate of 0.4% quarterly and ended the year at a 1.5% annual clip.
 Unemployment fell steadily throughout the year and dropped from 14.1% in 2014 to 12.7% in 2015; government deficits dropped to -4.4% of GDP in 2015 from -7.2% in 2014.